Loriowar/festool_ct-f_im_handler/README.md

 Received value hex (bin) = 3BFF (11101111111111)
 ```
 Zero messages are artifacts of the parsing.
 You can ignor it.

+Different set of messages has different delay between messages within the set (from ~50ms to hundreds ms).

 Fast double click might generate one additional message `0x2FF`:
 ```